 That’s why we’ve put together this comprehensive guide, where you’ll learn everything you need to know about moving a treadmill.
 (Plus, several additional tips to help streamline the process!)
 Read on for the safest, most efficient ways to prep, pack, and transport a treadmill to your new home gym.

 Related: How to Move Exercise Equipment by Yourself

-This guide will teach you how to move a treadmill from one spot to the next and includes several tips to help streamline the process.
-In some cases, you could get away with moving a treadmill by yourself.
-However, it’s always helpful to have an extra set of hands anytime you are moving furniture that is awkwardly sized and weighs over 50 pounds.
+Treadmills, walking pads, and other large machines that are used during workouts are difficult to move in the sense that they’re often heavy and bulky.
+But you might be surprised to find that most treadmills have fully-functioning wheels to help make the process that much easier.
+In some cases, you may even be able to get away with moving a treadmill by yourself.
+However, it’s important to note that it’s always helpful to have an extra set of hands anytime you are moving furniture that is awkwardly sized and weighs over 50 pounds.

-1. Check the manual for moving instructions.
+Step One: Check the manual for moving instructions

 - Does the treadmill fold in half?

 - Are there wheels to roll the treadmill around?

 - About how much does this equipment weigh?
 For any treadmill over 100 pounds, consider renting a furniture dolly.

 - Does the manual explain how to take apart the treadmill?